 July 29, 2009 | News Releases on Health Care

-Heritage commissioned The Lewin Group, a highly respected health care policy and management consulting firm, to examine the impact a newly created government-run health plan within the House bill would have on Americans with private health insurance, including employer-based coverage, as well as its impact on Nebraska's doctors and hospitals.
+Heritage commissioned The Lewin Group, a highly respected health care policy and management consulting firm, to examine the impact a newly created government-run health plan within the House bill would have on Americans with private health insurance, including employer-based coverage, as well as its impact on Montana's doctors and hospitals.

 "The data highlights the nasty, unintended consequences a government-run health insurance plan could have on states," said Heritage Vice President Stuart Butler.
-"Many employees will be pushed into a public plan as employers respond to the legislation's incentives to drop coverage."
+"Many employees will be pushed into a public plan as employers respond to the legislation"s incentives to drop coverage."

 Another key finding from Lewin: